 Members of the Tertön Sogyal Foundations Board

-Philip Philippou has been a student of Sogyal Rinpoche for over 25 years, serving the work of the Rigpa organization in several different capacities.
+Philip Philippou has been a Rigpa student for over 25 years, serving the work of the Rigpa organization in several different capacities.
 He graduated from the London School of Economics, earning a BSc degree in Geography.
-Soon after university, he met Sogyal Rinpoche and started to work for the Rigpa centre in London.
-He then served as Sogyal Rinpoche’s secretary and assistant for many years, before establishing and directing Rigpa International, in France, in 1994.
+Soon after university, he started to work for the Rigpa centre in London and he established and directed Rigpa International, in France, in 1994.
 He has directed several major development projects for Rigpa, including the Lerab Ling Temple, and organized numerous programmes with visiting Tibetan Lamas.
-He is currently a member of Rigpa International’s Executive Board, and serves as a Board member of several other Rigpa organizations.
+He is currently a member of Rigpa International’s Executive Board and serves as a Board member of several other Rigpa organizations.

 Heinz Siepmann.
-After two decades as businessman who not only successfully ran his family business for sixteen years, but also worked in a German bank and in an American wholesale company, Heinz met Sogyal Rinpoche in 2001 and quickly became his student.
-With his solid business and management background, Heinz’s first significant offering to the Rigpa Sangha was to become part of the team of students who established the Rigpa Centre in Berlin.
+After two decades as a businessman who not only successfully ran his family business for sixteen years but also worked in a German bank and in an American wholesale company.
+Heinz became a Rigpa student in 2001 and with his solid business and management background, his first significant offering to the Rigpa Sangha was to become part of the team of students who established the Rigpa Centre in Berlin.
 He has since devoted a considerable amount of time to serving on three Rigpa boards in Germany: Rigpa Germany, the Berlin Rigpa Centre Trust and the Tertön Sogyal Foundation.
 Heinz also develops real estate projects and manages his investment portfolio.

 Tim Synge graduated from the University of the West of England in Business Studies before becoming an associate within a medium-sized accountancy practice in London, specializing in audit and taxation.
-Later, he joined a blue-chip hospitality company and worked as chief accountant of its supplies division.
-He met Sogyal Rinpoche in 1994 and began his role as Rigpa UK Finance Director before moving to France to undertake his post as Rigpa International Finance Director.
+Later, he joined a blue-chip hospitality company and worked as the chief accountant of its supplies division.
+He joined Rigpa in 1994 and began his role as Rigpa UK Finance Director before moving to France to undertake his post as Rigpa International Finance Director.
 In 2005, he entered one-year retreat and now acts as trustee and treasurer to the Tertön Sogyal Trust in the UK.

-Sebastien Feiss works in Société Générale, one of the biggest European banks, as a portofolio manager for private clients.
-He has been working on financial issues since 2001, first in the bank office of ABN-AMRO, then as assistant fund manager with the same bank.
+Sebastien Feiss worked in Société Générale, one of the biggest European banks, as a portfolio manager for private clients.
+He has been working on financial issues since 2001, first in the bank office of ABN-AMRO, then as an assistant fund manager with the same bank.
 He graduated from a Master in Business Intelligence in Paris and a European master of financial analysis.
 Sebastien is a Rigpa student since 2003.